 Minimize the number of state stores that your ksqlDB deployment uses. ksqlDB batches writes made to local state stores, so fewer state stores enables larger batches of writes to a given state store, which improves disk write throughput.
 Having fewer state stores minimizes both local and Kafka disk storage requirements.

 Serialization and deserialization¶

-Input and output events consumed and produced by ksqlDB workloads are serialized as Kafka messages, so each consumed event must be deserialized before being processed by ksqlDB.
-Similarly, each output event produced by ksqlDB must be serialized before being written to Kafka.
-As a result, event serialization is generally the most expensive aspect of any ksqlDB workload.
+Input and output records consumed and produced by ksqlDB workloads are serialized as Kafka messages, so each consumed record must be deserialized before being processed by ksqlDB.
+Similarly, each output record produced by ksqlDB must be serialized before being written to Kafka.
+As a result, record serialization is generally the most expensive aspect of any ksqlDB workload.

-You should use the format that best suits your use case, but keep in mind that event serialization is usually the dominant cost for most workloads.
+You should use the format that best suits your use case, but keep in mind that record serialization is usually the dominant cost for most workloads.